Clint Vahsholtz

 Clinton Vahsholtz (born March 14, 1971) is an American former stock car racing driver.
 He competed in the NASCAR Busch Series from 2003 to 2005.

 Racing career

 Stock car racing

 Vahsholtz made his NASCAR debut in 2003, when he drove the No. 39 Jay Robinson Racing Ford at Las Vegas.
 He started the race in 31st and fell to 40th after an early engine issue.
-Vahsholtz then moved to his own #90 Ford for the race at Pikes Peak.
+Vahsholtz then moved to his own No. 90 Ford for the race at Pikes Peak.
 He finished in 18th position despite being four laps down.

 Vahsholtz had another top-20 finish in his first 2004 outing, which came at Nashville.
 In that race, he finished in the 19th position.
 JRR called upon him again at Kentucky, when he drove their No. 49 Ford to a 36th-place finish, plagued by engine problems.
 Vahsholtz went back to his own team in his 2004 finale at Pikes Peak.
 He got a career best start of 21st out of it, but crashed halfway through and finished 33rd.